Photo Restoration. Advanced Techniques – A natural eye and restoring without adding perceived artistic merit.

 here are a few fundamentals to photo restoration that must be addressed.
 Unless you can appreciate perspective, light and shade and or the natural environment and how light may affect one object differently under certain circumstances, then this could make or break a restoration.

 Example: An old photo which is wrinkled, torn and damaged in the foreground, it’s a landscape with a building and some people in it, they stand in front of their house.

-Photo with permission of owner and is subject to copyright.
+Photo with permission of the owner and is subject to copyright.

-If you don’t have the eye for this sort of thing then you may miss what’s wrong with your restoration and may never work out no mater how hard you look why it doesn’t look quite right.
+If you don’t have the eye for this sort of thing then you may miss what’s wrong with your restoration.
+You may never work out no matter how hard you look, why it doesn’t look quite right.

-One again I hope this helps some people slow down and observe, I know Photoshop is a quick fix sometime but it needs to be used slowly and thoughtfully.
+Once again I hope this helps some people slow down and observe, I know Photoshop is a quick fix sometimes but it needs to be used slowly and thoughtfully.